University Nuclear Physics Labs

 CR-39 for Teaching Labs

-BSI supplies CR-39 nuclear track detectors for undergraduate physics, nuclear engineering, and radiation education labs that need reliable class sets, fast domestic fulfillment, and experiments students can actually see.
+BlankSlate Innovation supplies CR-39 nuclear track detectors for undergraduate physics, nuclear engineering, and radiation education labs that need reliable class sets, fast domestic fulfillment, and experiments students can actually see.
+A charged particle etches a permanent, visible track into the polymer — so students measure radiation directly instead of trusting a black-box counter reading.

 What is the simplest way to teach nuclear tracks?